marcelgo/infopark_kickstarter/README.md

 ## Testing

 There are two types of tests.
 First there are standard rspec tests of the ICE Kickstarter engine.
-You can run these tests by simply calling:
+Those include tests for the dashboard and for all generators.
+You can run these tests by simply
+calling:

     $ rake spec